HappySeaFox/sail/EXAMPLES.md

 ### 3. `deep diver`

-**Purpose:** read a single or multiple image frames.
-Possibly specify a concrete plugin to use
+**Purpose:** read a single JPEG image from memory.
+Specify a concrete plugin to use.
-             (e.g. to load an image file with no extension).
              Possibly specify a desired pixel format to output.

 #### C:
 ```C